 Horror films are frequently said to have deeper subconscious meanings that go beyond what we see on the screen.
 Those meanings are frequently claimed to be sexual in nature.
 And then there are films like LADY PSYCHO KILLER that are pretty blatant about their messages.

 Ella (Kate Daly) is a shy, studious and virginal college freshman raised by an overprotective single mother.
 When her psych professor (Michael Madsen RESERVOIR DOGS, COBRAGATOR) gives the class an assignment to break a sexual norm she takes this as a sign to lose her virginity.
 However, she is still deeply conflicted and ends up murdering the men who show an interest in her.
 The fact that they tend to be assholes probably doesn’t help the situation.
-Then she meets Daniel (Dennis Andres, BED OF THE DEAD, DEFECTIVE) who seems to be an actual nice guy.
+Then she meets Daniel (Dennis Andres, A WAKEFIELD PROJECT, DEFECTIVE) who seems to be an actual nice guy.

 The two leads are both excellent.
 Surprisingly LADY PSYCHO KILLER is Daly’s only credit.
 Andres was also impressive in another film I recently reviewed DEFECTIVE.
 Amusing cameos by Ron Jeremy (THE BOONDOCK SAINTS, WEREWOLVES IN HEAT) as a scumbag strip club owner, Bianca Beauchamp as a stripper and Malcolm McDowell (A CLOCKWORK ORANGE, TIME AFTER TIME, CORBIN NASH) as a pervy neighbor all add to the fun.